quarkiverse/quarkus-openapi-generator/README.md

 This extension is based on the [OpenAPI Generator Tool](https://openapi-generator.tech/).
 Please consider donation to help them maintain the
 project: https://opencollective.com/openapi_generator/donate

+This extension is for REST code generation for client side only.
+If you're looking for code generation for the server side, please take a look at the [Quarkus Apicurio Extension](https://github.com/Apicurio/apicurio-codegen/tree/main/quarkus-extension).

 ## Getting Started